Python packages and their managers: Ubuntu APT, yum, easy_install, pip, virtualenv, conda

 Indeed, there are many ways to install Python and its modules or packages: the system package manager, but also the multiple python package managers.
 All these package managers install packages in different directories.

-command, will demultiply the number of directories in which packages can be found…
+Moreover, the virtual environment managers, as well as the sudo command, will demultiply the number of directories in which packages can be found…

 After a while, your system might be completely inconsistent, with multiple versions of the same package in different directories, not knowing exactly which one will be used by our programs, and causing errors.